round (adj., adv.)

 c.
 1300 (early 13c. as a surname), "spherical in shape; circular in outline," of persons or animals, "well-fed;" from Anglo-French rounde, Old French roont (12c., Modern French rond), probably originally *redond, from Vulgar Latin *retundus (source also of Provençal redon, Spanish redondo, Old Italian ritondo), from Latin rotundus "like a wheel, circular, round," related to rota "wheel" (see rotary).
 The French word is the source of Middle Dutch ront (Dutch rond), Middle High German runt (German rund) and similar words in the Germanic languages.

-Of numbers from mid-14c., from earlier sense "full, complete, brought to completion" (mid-14c., notion of symmetry extended to that of completeness.
+Of numbers from mid-14c., "entire, full, complete, brought to completion," with the notion of symmetry extended to that of completeness.
 Round number for one only approximately correct, usually expressed in 10s, 100s, etc., is by 1640s.
 Compare round (v.).
 Round trip "an outward and return journey" is by 1844, originally of railways.
 A round-dance (1520s) is one in which the dancers move in a circle or ring.
-Round heels attested from 1926, in reference to incompetent boxers, 1927 in reference to loose women, in either case implying an inability to avoid ending up flat on one's back.
+Round heels attested from 1926, in reference to incompetent boxers, 1927 in reference to loose women, implying in either case a tendency to end up flat on one's back.

-late 14c., "to make round," from round (adj.).
+late 14c., rounden, "to make round, give roundness to," from round (adj.).
 Sense of "make a circuit round" is from 1590s.
 Sense of "bring to completeness" is from c.
 1600; meaning "to approximate (a number)" is from 1934; with up or down, "to increase (or decrease) a number by adding to its last digit," by 1956.
 Meaning "turn round and face, turn on and assault" is from 1882.
 Related: Rounded; rounding.